mjiggidy/pybinhistory/README.md

-# pybinlog
+# pybinhistory

-`pybinlog` reads and writes `.log` access log files, which accompany `.avb` Avid bins.
+`pybinhistory` reads and writes `.log` access log files, which accompany `.avb` Avid bins.
 It includes data validation and convenience methods, such as the ability to "touch" a bin in one command.

 >[!WARNING]
 >While the `.log` log file format is a very simple one, it is officially undocumented.
 Use this library at your own risk -- I assume no responsibility for any damage to your